rosadigital/Weather-Site-Scrap/README.md

 ## 💡 Knowledge acquired (conhecimentos adquiridos)

 - During this project, I learned:
-  - pending to be written;
-  - pending to be written; and
+  - basics of Django programming structure; and
-  - pending to be written.
+  - integrate BeautifulSoup (BS: to scrap data from website) with Django (to show the information on a website).

 ---